Nguyễn dynasty: End of independence (1874–1885)

 Just two years after French recognition, Tự Đức sent an embassy to Qing China in 1876 and re-provoked the tributary relationship with the Chinese (the last mission was in 1849).
 In 1878, Vietnam renewed relations with Thailand.
 In 1880, Britain, Germany, and Spain were still debating the fate of Vietnam, and the Chinese Embassy in Paris openly rejected the 1874 Franco-Vietnamese agreement.
-In Paris, Prime minister Jules Ferry proposed a direct military campaign against Vietnam to revise the 1874 treaty.
+In Paris, Prime Minister Jules Ferry proposed a direct military campaign against Vietnam to revise the 1874 treaty.
 Because Tự Đức was too preoccupied to keep the French out of his Empire without directly engaging against them, he requested assistance from the Chinese court.
 In 1882, 30,000 Qing troops flooded into the northern provinces and occupied cities.
 The Black Flags had also been returning, together, collaborating with local Vietnamese officials and harassing French businesses.
-In March, the French responded by sending a second expedition led by Henri Rivière to the north to deal with these various problems, but had to avoid all international attention, particularly from China.
+In March, the French responded by sending a second expedition led by Henri Rivière to the north to deal with these various problems but had to avoid all international attention, particularly from China.
 On 25 April 1882, Rivière took Hanoi without facing any resistance.
 Tự Đức informed the Chinese court that their tributary state was being attacked.
 In September 1882, 17 Chinese divisions (200,000 men) crossed the Sino-Vietnamese borders and occupied Lạng Sơn, Cao Bằng, Bac Ninh, and Thái Nguyên, under the pretext of defending against the French aggression.

-Backed by the Chinese army and the prince Hoàng Kế Viêm, Liu Yongfu, and the Black Flags decided to attack Rivière.
+Backed by the Chinese army and prince Hoàng Kế Viêm, Liu Yongfu, and the Black Flags decided to attack Rivière.
 On 19 May 1883, the Black Flags ambushed and beheaded Rivière at the Second Battle of Cầu Giấy.
 When news of Rivière's death reached France, there was immediate outcry and demands for a response.
 The French Parliament quickly voted for the conquest of Vietnam.
 Tens of thousands of French and Chinese reinforcements poured into the Red River Delta.

 Tự Đức died on 17 July.
 Succession trouble temporarily paralyzed the court.
 One of his nephews Nguyễn Phúc Ưng Ái was crowned as Emperor Dục Đức but was, however, imprisoned and executed after three days by the three powerful regents Nguyễn Văn Tường, Tôn Thất Thuyết and Tran Tien Thanh for unknown reasons.
 Tự Đức's brother Nguyễn Phúc Hồng Dật succeeded on 30 July as Emperor Hiệp Hòa.
 The senior Censorate official of the court Phan Đình Phùng denounced the three regents for their irregular handling of Tự Đức's succession.
 Tôn Thất Thuyết excoriated Phan Đình Phùng and sent him from the court to his home territory, where later he led a nationalist resistance movement against the French for ten years.